rust-lang/book/src/ch04-02-references-and-borrowing.md

 This error says that this code is invalid because we cannot borrow `s` as mutable more than once at a time.
-The first mutable borrow is in `r1` and must last until it's used in the `println!`, but between the creation of that mutable reference and its usage, we tried to create another mutable reference in `r2` that borrows the same data as `r1`.
+The first mutable borrow is in `r1` and must last until it’s used in the `println!`, but between the creation of that mutable reference and its usage, we tried to create another mutable reference in `r2` that borrows the same data as `r1`.